 The Blue-Sky Boys

-The Blue-Sky Boys dramatizes the encounters between NASA’s Apollo engineers and these characters and the imaginative leaps that were taken to get to the moon.
-A story about the intersection of creativity and science, The Blue-Sky Boys is a comedy/drama in two acts with an all-male cast.
-It was originally commissioned by the Ensemble Studio Theatre/Alfred P. Sloan Foundation Science and Technology project.
+The Blue-Sky Boys is an exhilarating romp through the creative minds of the maverick engineers who stopped at nothing to get a man to the moon!
+A comedy/drama about the intersection of creativity and science, The Blue-Sky Boys is a play in two acts with an all-male cast.

-Commissioned by the Ensemble Studio Theatre/Alfred P. Sloan Foundation Science and Technology project.
-Recipient of the Galileo Prize.
+Commissioned by the EST/Alfred P. Sloan Foundation Science and Technology Project.
+Winner of the Galileo Prize.